The God in the Bowl: Plot summary

 In the Nemedian municipality of Numalia, the second largest city of Nemedia, Conan enters a museum and antique house called the Temple of Kallian Publico.

 While robbing the museum, Conan becomes embroiled in a murder investigation.
 The strangled corpse of the temple's owner and curator, Kallian Publico, is found by a night watchman.
 Though the Cimmerian is the prime suspect, the investigating magistrate, Demetrio, and the prefect of police, Dionus, show forbearance.
 The two allow Conan to remain free and keep his unsheathed sword while their men search the premises.
 A combination of Conan's physique, his glare, and his insistence that he'll disembowel the first person who tried to apprehend him keeps the guards at bay.

 As his investigation unfolds, the magistrate learns from Promero, Publico's clerk, that Publico had received from Stygia a bowl-like sarcophagus which now lies unsealed, open, and empty.
-This sarcophagus is a priceless relic found among the tombs beneath the Stygian pyramids and sent to Caranthes of Hanumar, Priest of Ibis, "because of the love which the sender bore the priest of Ibis".
-Intercepting this item meant for Caranthes, Publico believes the sarcophagus contains the diadem of the giant-kings.
+This sarcophagus is a priceless relic found among the tombs beneath the Stygian pyramids and sent to Kalanthes of Hanumar, Priest of Ibis, "because of the love which the sender bore the priest of Ibis".
+Intercepting this item meant for Kalanthes, Publico believes the sarcophagus contains the diadem of the giant-kings.
 But the object held something more insidious.

 While the magistrate and his men are baffled when uncovering this information, it turns out the murderer may have been non-human and was contained within the now-opened sarcophagus.
 A scream forces the police to retreat, leaving Conan to fend for himself with the roaming murderer.
 Conan locates the culprit, a giant serpent that he dispatches with his long sword.